 While taking care of business and tending to your children’s needs, do not forget your needs as well.
 A divorce is a traumatic event.
 You cannot help your children if you are not healthy – physically and emotionally.

-Divorce is both financially and emotionally, a very stressful event in a family’s life.
+Divorce is both financially and emotionally, a stressful event for a family.
 Many single mothers live in poverty as a result.
 Women who take control of their finances early in life have a better chance, financially, to weather these storms.

 Jennifer Thompson was a financial advisor for over twenty years.
 Now, as a life coach, author, and international speaker, she teaches women the techniques to develop a consciousness for abundance for a more compelling life www.compelling365.com